 When most people think of Gettysburg, Pennsylvania, their thoughts are limited to the Civil War, battlefields, and The Gettysburg Address.
-I know mine were.
+I know ours were.
 But this town with so much history at its core goes way beyond the conflict that ran through its streets over 150 years ago.
 Among other highlights in this charming town, the Gettysburg food scene has developed decadently.

 Gettysburg Baking Company

-Baking artisan breads and pastries for nearly 20 years, Gettysburg Baking Company makes their products in the same style you see in villages in Europe.
+Baking artisan breads and pastries for 20 years, Gettysburg Baking Company makes their products in the same style you see in villages in Europe.
 They have a broad range of focaccias, loaves, and cookies, along with soups, salads, and sandwiches.

-In addition to a flaky croissant and rich herbed boursin cheese, I sampled their flavorful cucumber gazpacho, which could not have been a better antidote to the heat and humidity of the day.
+In addition to a flaky croissant and rich herbed boursin cheese, we sampled their flavorful cucumber gazpacho, which could not have been a better antidote to the heat and humidity of the day.
 I wish I had thought to bring a vat of it home.

 Garryowen Irish Pub

-The Garryowen Irish Pub has brought authentic Irish food to Gettysburg.
+The Garryowen Irish Pub brought authentic Irish food to Gettysburg.
 Owned by expats from County Armagh, the pub serves 68 Irish whiskies, which I’m sure make its monthly Irish music sessions even more fun.